timothy-gregg/counterpoint_blog/temp/Melbourne_crime.md

 Nonetheless, we mention it plenty.
 Some of our nation's most prominent voices are doing their best to whip up a moral panic about "African crime".
 Everyone from the Prime Minister down seems to have jumped on this ugly, xenophobic bandwagon.

-To appreciate how far out of proprotion....., let's take a look at some statistics.
+To put this issue into some much-needed perspective, let's take a look at the statistics--not about crime, but about life in general.
 Based on the official data from 2012 to 2016, this is what an average year in Victoria looks like:

 - 4,982 people are seriously injured in a car accident
 - 2,024 people suffer a fatal heart attack